smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ### RETURN
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `RETURN` statement exists unconditionally from a query or procedure.
-All stored procedures return a value of 0 for a successful execution and a nonzero value for a failure.
+All stored procedures return 0 for a successful execution and a nonzero value for a failure.
 When the `RETURN` statement is used with a stored procedure, it cannot return a NULL marker.
 If a procedure tries to return a NULL marker in the `RETURN` statement, a warning message is generated and a value of 0 is returned.

 Here we will create a stored procedure that overrides the default `RETURN` value and attempt to return a NULL marker.